South Col Route

 - My fee for administration and planning prior to the expedition and technical support, guiding, instruction, planning and logistics during the expedition

-- A mixture of Teahouses and tented accommodation for the 3 week trek in (Note 2)
+- Teahouses accommodation for the 3 week trek in (Note 2)

-- All group feeding arrangements to and from Base Camp
+- All group feeding arrangements to Base Camp

 - A generous 50Kg baggage allowance KTM – Base Camp – KTM